aws-samples/serverless-labeling-tools/README.md

     - PRIVATE_SUBNET_IDS - IDs of the private subnets to deploy to.
 Ensure to have NAT access for these private subnets.
     - ISOLATED_SUBNET_IDS - IDs of the isolated subnets to deploy the DB to.
     - DB_SIZE - Storage size of the database cluster.
-    - DB_NAME - Name of the initial database to create in the cluster.
+    - DB_NAME - Name of the initial database to create in the cluster. (e.g labelingdb)
     - DB_USER_NAME - Name of the db user.
-The constraints depends on the labeling tool used.
+The constraints depends on the labeling tool used. (e.g. postgres)
     - CERTIFICATE_ARN - ARN of a certitficate to enable SSL for the ALB.
 Use null if a certificate is not to be used.
-  - Update admin username and password in `start.sh` in the docker folder.
+  - Update admin username and password in `docker/start.sh` in the docker folder.

 - Deploy the CDK project.